rednafi/hook-slinger/README.md

     This will:
     * Start an `app` server that exposes port `5000`.

-    * Start an Alpine based Redis server that opens port `6380`.
+    * Start an Alpine-based Redis server that opens port `6380`.

     * Start a single `worker` that will carry out the actual tasks.